-About a year ago in the start of 2017, I started working on a series of small power electronics
+About a year ago in the start of 2017, I embarked on a series of small power electronics

 projects - compact and high-power boost drivers for LED flashlights.

-These LED drivers allowed the use of multi-die 6V or 12V LEDs, from
+These LED drivers enabled multi-die 6V or 12V LEDs to be driven from

-batteries (such as 18650s) at very high power levels.
-These project started with the GXB20
+batteries (such as 18650s), at very high power levels.
+These projects started with the GXB20

 quite successful and the results allowed me to build some small but very